emestabillo/clock-app/README.md

 - The greeting icon and background image also changes depending on the time of day.
 They should show:
   - The sun icon and the daytime background image between 5am and 6pm
   - The moon icon and the nighttime background image between 6pm and 5am
-- Generate a new random programming quote whenever the refresh icon is clicked
+- Generate a new random quote whenever the refresh icon is clicked

+### Features I added

+- Time automatically updates
+- 12-hour format

 ## Technologies I used

-- Axios, SCSS, BEM
+- APIs, Axios, SCSS, BEM, Figma for the design files